nning/imgshr/README.md

 * Device token authentication for galleries
 * Symmetric client-side encrypted galleries with sharable secret based on libsodium (XSalsa20 for encryption, Poly1305 for authentication)
+* "Responsive Images Service": Resize and convert to webp for inclusion in third-party sites

 ## Development